Balancing-based model reduction for switched descriptor systems: Acknowledgment

 \section{Acknowledgment}

-MM acknowledges funding by the BMBF (grant no.~05M22VSA).
-BU~is funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 - 390740016.
-Both authors acknowledge the support by the Stuttgart Center for Simulation Science (SimTech).
+MM acknowledges funding by the BMBF (grant no.~05M22VSA) and support by the Stuttgart Center for Simulation Science (SimTech).
+BU is partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 258734477 -- SFB 1173.